 Over the holidays I stayed away from social media, read quantum physics textbooks instead, and The Chief Engineer and I mulled over the fundamental questions of life, the universe and everything.
 Such as: How to explain our heat pump system?

-One thing you have to accept though is how a heat pump as such works: I have given up to go into thermodynamical details, and I also think that the refigerator analogy is not helpful.
+I don’t want to explain the thermodynamic details, and I think that the refrigerator analogy is not helpful.
 So for this pragmatic introduction a heat pump is just a device that generates heating energy as an output, the input energy being electrical energy and heat energy extracted from a rather cold heat source somewhere near the building.
 For 8kW heating power you need about 2kW electrical energy and 6kW ambient energy.
 The ratio of 8kW and 2kW is called the coefficient of performance.

 What the typical intro to heat pumps in physics textbooks does not point out is that the ambient heat source actually has to be able to deliver that input energy – during a whole heating season.
 There is no such thing as the infinite reservoir of energy usually depicted as a large box.
 Actually, the worse the performance of a heat pump is – the ratio of output heat energy and input electrical energy, the smaller are the demands on the heat source.
 The Chief Engineer has coined the term The Heat Source Paradox for this!

 The lower the temperature of the heat source, the smaller the coefficient of performance is: So if you run an air source heat pump in mid-winter (using a big ventilator) then less energy is extracted from that air source than a geothermal heat pump would extract from ground.
 But if you build a geothermal heat source that’s too small in relation to a building’s heating demands, you see the same effect: Ground freezes, source temperature decreases, performance decreases, and you need more electrical energy and less ambient energy.